slobodin/software-renderer/README.md

 Now it supports:
 * Loading some graphics files with mesh data(.obj, .cob, .asc).
 Also it can load bmp files.
 * Lighting (ambient, directional and point).
-* Constant, wireframe and flat shading.
+* Constant, wireframe, flat and gouraud shading.
 * Simple material support.
 * Mathematical operations with scene nodes like scaling, translating and rotation.
 * Affine texture mapping.